Fire-ravaged forests get help from pine cone collectors

 “There’s a lot of catastrophic elements like wildfire and drought.
 It’s being exacerbated by climate change, and so the pool of native species that we’re able to get seed from is shrinking because their environments are getting destroyed,” she said.

-From their vantage point atop the mesa, the cone pickers can see for miles passed the monument boundary and deeper into the canyons that make up the Jemez Mountains.
+From their vantage point atop the mesa, the cone pickers can see for miles past the monument boundary and deeper into the canyons that make up the Jemez Mountains.
 It’s a landscape that has seen several devastating fires in just the past 20 years.

 Overall, the number of fires in the U.S. has decreased slightly over the past three decades, but the number of acres burned is on the rise.
 Every year since 2000, an average of 10,900 square miles (28,231 square kilometers) have been charred, according to figures compiled by the National Interagency Fire Center.